mpfthprblmtq/moose/README.md

 ### Building the project

 Compile the source code using the "package-for-deploy" target in build.xml.
-This project was built in NetBeans (don't judge), so it's much easier to build the target by creating a project in NetBeans and just right clicking on build.xml in the "Files" tab, selecting Run Target -> Other Targets -> package-for-deploy.
+This project was built in NetBeans (because who likes to hardcode Swing GUIs), so it's much easier to build the target by creating a project in NetBeans and just right clicking on build.xml in the "Files" tab, selecting Run Target -> Other Targets -> package-for-deploy.

 If you're building from command line with Apache ant, go to the project folder, and the command is `ant -f / package-for-deploy`